abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/hymini-stm32/index.md

 ### usbnsh

 This is another NSH example.
-If differs from other 'nsh' configurations in that this configurations uses a USB serial device for console I/O.
+If differs from other \'nsh\' configurations in that this configurations uses a USB serial device for console I/O.

 NOTES:

 1. This configuration does have UART2 output enabled and set up as the system logging device:

         CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : UART2 will be /dev/ttyS0

     However, there is nothing to generate SYSLOG output in the default configuration so nothing should appear on UART2 unless you enable some debug output or enable the USB monitor.